 Music at the Intersection, September 11–13, is a place-making event with eight stages hosting more than 60 bands, including local, regional, and national acts.
 The Intersection name isn’t new; its previous iteration ended about three years ago with a series of shows with local artists in Grand Center Arts District.
 This new, three-day concept adds the opportunity for music lovers to navigate their own cross-genre music experience.

 The Midwest Music Summit aims to join artists with publishers, producers, studios, national representation, and each other.
-Fostering these connections through panels, workshops, exhibitions, and classes will lead to opportunities and relationships.
+Fostering these connections through panels, workshops, exhibitions, hair fashion shows, and classes will lead to opportunities and relationships.
 Behind the scenes, partners in the initiative are undertaking a three-year partnership with Sound Diplomacy, an international organization specializing in understanding a city’s unique music economy.
 This collaborative work will help St. Louis gain a clear picture of the role the music industry plays in our city (economic output, job creation, tourism interest) as well as ways to grow and protect it.
 The data and insights from the work undertaken by Sound Diplomacy will be made available to the public upon completion.